allison-pham/allison-pham/README.md

 ## 🛠️ Projects
 - **Portfolio:** Revamping personal website to improve UI/UX and add more interactive elements
-- **Web Platform:** Building a mini web platform that optimizes productivity and social media
+- **Web platform:** Building a mini web platform that optimizes productivity and social media
-- **Life Optimization:** Developing a life manager that uses gamification to enhance life optimization and motivation
+- **Life optimization:** Developing a life manager that uses gamification to enhance life optimization and motivation
 - **Finance:** Designing and engineering financial software to elevate UX

 ## ✦ Background